 - There is also a SENCo transition day organised by the local authority each summer term, whereby all the SENCos from the local primary and secondary schools are invited to meet and hand over information about the SEND needs of the children, this day is usually prior to the children’s secondary school taster days.

-- WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESSED BY
+WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESSED BY THE SCHOOL?

 - Currently one SENCo has obtained the National SENCo accreditation award and therefore has fully accredited status in this area.
 The other SENCo is currently undertaking the National SENCo accreditation in order to obtain fully qualified and accredited status in this area (due by January 2018.)